 This trend connects directly with native best practices: don’t oversell, don’t overexplain and let the user lean in.

-Instead of pushing offers, you guide the user into rethinking something familiar.
+With native advertising, you guide the user into rethinking something familiar rather than pushing them to consume.
 That's a much softer and much more effective way to sell.

 3. Sensory Hooks & The "Micro-Moment"